 The plot of Saga Frontier 2 revolves around a magical egg that causes grief for a family of adventurers and influences the history of the world.

 In Sam & Max: Freelance Police Chariots of the Dogs, the chicken was the McGuffin to answer an old mariachi's philosophical obsession.
-A rooster to be specific, who was left at the beginning of time where he promptly laid an egg.
-No one was more surprised about that than the rooster.
-This left forever unanswerable the question of "which came first, the chicken or the egg?"
+He's Sam and Max's TV Co-Star Mr. Featherly from the first season of the games, to be specific.
+He was somehow teleported to the beginning of time by their antics in the previous season.
+In order to rescue him and answer the Mariachi's question, you have to replace him with an egg from another time period.
+This leaves forever unanswerable, the question of "which came first, the chicken or the egg?"

 In Super Smash Bros.
 Melee there was a mission where you had to keep an egg from breaking.